Question: Why do we need this?

 We should not need any more paperwork for this.
 Your assurance that you meet whatever criteria that a Seller has set such as skill set or financial capacity to complete a purchase is all we should need.

 The form also has paragraphs addressing dual agency.
-Dual Agency can lead to conflicts of interest and they say more lawyer lose their licences through dual agency than through dipping into their trust funds.
+Dual Agency can lead to conflicts of interest and they say more lawyers lose their licenses through dual agency than through dipping into their trust funds.

 Unlike Realtors and their contractual offers, business brokers do not deal in contracts.
 I will guide you and the seller toward a non-binding handshake agreement on the commercial terms.